Do you need a career coach? Put it in the context of other things you do to keep your life on track.

 What do you expect from a career coach?

-A career coach will help you assess your interests and direction, build a comprehensive list of job targets, and create a strong personal brand with a killer resume and two-minute pitch.
+A career coach will help you assess your interests and direction, build a comprehensive list of job targets, and create a strong personal brand with a killer resume and professional pitch.
 Your coach can also play an important role in interview preparation and salary negotiation.

 Is it worth getting a career coach?